 - A. The Employer may discipline or discharge a probationary employee at any time during the probationary period, and such action will not be subject to the grievance procedure.
 However, the employee may request and will receive a review of the separation by the Director of Human Resources or designee.
 The review request must be submitted to the Director's Office within fourteen (14) days from the effective date of the notice of separation.
-This request, however, will not act as a suspension of the designated separation date. - B. Probationary employees shall receive a written performance evaluation(s) (as described in Section 34.2) at or near the midpoint of the probationary period. - C. The Employer will extend an employee's probationary period, on a day- for-day basis, for any days that the employee is on leave without pay or shared leave, including Cyclic leave except for leave taken for military service. - D. The Employer may extend the probationary period for an individual employee as long as the extension does not cause the total period to exceed twelve (12) months of active employment.
+This request, however, will not act as a suspension of the designated separation date. - B. Probationary employees shall receive a written performance evaluation(s) (as described in Section 34.2) at or near the midpoint of the probationary period.
+Probationary employees will also receive coaching, as described in Section 34.3, should there be any performance concerns. - C. The Employer will extend an employee's probationary period, on a day- for-day basis, for any days that the employee is on leave without pay or shared leave, including Cyclic leave except for leave taken for military service. - D. The Employer may extend the probationary period for an individual employee as long as the extension does not cause the total period to exceed twelve (12) months of active employment.
 The Employer will notify PSE of its intent to extend an employee's probationary period and will invite PSE's participation to support the success of the probationary employee.
 An employee whose probationary period is extended will receive a written explanation for the extension, including an identification of issues that need to be addressed, and will be evaluated during the extended probationary period. - E. An employee who transfers or is promoted prior to completing their initial probationary period will serve a new probationary period.
 The length of the new probationary period will be six (6) months, unless adjusted by the appointing authority for time already served in probationary status.
 In no case, however, will the total probationary period be less than six (6) months.